Bhoja Air Flight 213: CRM breakdown

 The cockpit situation was noted as being chaotic.
 Following the second downdraft, the cockpit resource management immediately collapsed.
 First Officer Malik was particularly noted for being "ignorant" and unhelpful to the unfolding situation.
 In several instances, he could be heard giving advice to his captain instead of taking over the control from him.

 According to investigators, his actions were mainly caused by his relationship between him and Captain Afridi.
 Both pilots met for the first time in Pakistan Air Force Academy, with Captain Afridi as the flight instructor and First Officer Malik as a cadet.
 First Officer Malik had been paired with the captain since their employment with Shaheen Air International.
 During First Officer Malik's employment with the airline, Captain Afridi looked after him.
-When Captain Afridi decided to quit and join Bhoja Air, First Officer Malik followed him as well since he felt insecure and under confident from Captain Afridi's departure.
+When Captain Afridi decided to quit and join Bhoja Air, First Officer Malik followed him as well since he felt insecure and under confident with Captain Afridi's departure.
 The flight logbook revealed that, out of the 23 flights that had been carried out by him, a total of 16 were flown with the captain.

 The investigation stated that Captain Afridi was seen as a fatherly figure to First Officer Malik.
 The two eventually became too comfortable with each other, preventing First Officer Malik to call out the captain's mistakes.
 Deviations from standard procedures were often not corrected and the first officer was also less likely to take over the control from the captain since he chose to rely on and to trust the captain's actions.